SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ## Installation

-The installation procedure for Cato is the same as the [installation procedure for Jona](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation), which means, that, if you have everything setup correctly for Jona, you are also well prepared to use Cato.
+The installation procedure for Cato is the same as the [installation procedure for Jona](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation), which means, that you are also well prepared to use Cato, if you have everything setup correctly for Jona.

 ## Interacting with Cato